booc0mtaco/dotfiles/README.md

 This will install many useful tools and resources that are managed via homebrew, and it's caskrooms.
 Requires homebrew being installed (you *did* read the instructions above, right?).

 - for a full list of installed applications, run `brew cask list`

-### `3-atom.sh`

-Set up the atom editor with plugins and settings.
-Set up usage options by copying the apprpriate settings into place.

-### `3-oh-my-fish.sh`

-Install the oh my fish tools.
-After installation, it is safe to switch over to fish shell!
-But, a few things to install remain:

-#### Install robbyrussell shell prompt

-I like this one.
-Using `omf`, you can install it with

-	omf install robbyrussell
-	omf install beloglazov

 Once done, update the default shell with `chsh`.
 The path to fish will be `/usr/local/bin/fish`.